Michael Scott (British Army officer): Early life

-Educated at Bradfield College and the Royal Military Academy Sandhurst, Scott was commissioned into the Scots Guards in 1960.
+The only son of Lt.
+Col. Eric Surtees Scott, and Great-Grandson of John Scott, the 3rd Earl of Eldon, Scott received his formal education at Bradfield College in Berkshire, and the Royal Military Academy Sandhurst.
+He received a commission into the Scots Guards Regiment in 1960.

-Early military career
+Military career

 In 1965 he was made an equerry to the Duke of Gloucester.
 In 1966 he was appointed Adjutant of the 2nd Battalion Scots Guards, before in 1968 becoming Aide-de-Camp to Earl Cathcart.

-In early 1981 he was appointed as the Commanding Officer of the 2nd Battalion of the Scots Guards.
+In early 1981 he was appointed the Commanding Officer of the 2nd Battalion of the Scots Guards.

-Falklands War

 After the invasion of the Falkland Islands by Argentina in early April 1982, in mid-June 1982 Scott commanded the victorious attack of the 2nd Battalion of the Scots Guards and supporting units at the Battle of Mount Tumbledown against positions held by the Argentinian Marines' 5th Naval Infantry Battalion, which cleared the way to Port Stanley and ended the war.
 At the conclusion of the campaign he was awarded the Distinguished Service Order.

-Later military career

 From 1984 to 1986 he commanded the 8th Infantry Brigade in Northern Ireland during Operation Banner.

 In 1988 he became Deputy Military Secretary.
 In 1993 he was made General Officer Commanding Scotland and was Governor of Edinburgh Castle.
-In 1995 he was appointed to the office of Military Secretary.
+From 1995 to 1997 he was the British Army's Military Secretary.

 Post-military life

-On retiring from the British Army after thirty seven years service in 1997 he became the first lay Complaints Commissioner of the General Council of the Bar.
+On retiring from the British Army after thirty seven years in 1997, Scott was the first lay Complaints Commissioner of the General Council of the Bar, and has published several books on eclectic subject matter, ranging from British Imperial military history, Victorian high society scandals (the Royal baccarat scandal of 1890), and his experiences in Bar Council's Complaints Commission.